The Menopause Management Course for Nurse Practitioners

 You’ll learn about metabolic and nutritional health, bone and muscle preservation, cardiovascular health, cognitive and brain health, mental health and sleep, thyroid and endocrine considerations, sexual health and intimacy, and evidence-based approaches to screening and preventive care.

-By the end of this module, you'll be confident guiding patients through evidence-based lifestyle strategies and preventive care that support health and vitality throughout the postmenopausal years.
+By the end of this module, you'll be confident guiding patients through evidence-based lifestyle strategies and preventive care that support health and vitality through the years beyond menopause.

 FAQs